barryclark/jekyll-now/_posts/2017-08-03-firefly-amp.md

 * **[John Calhoun's FireFly PCB Assembly Guide and Bill of Materials (BOM Page 11)](http://vintageusaguitars.com/misc/Firefly%20PCB%20Guide%208.pdf)**
 * **[Mouser Parts List](https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=41C1F88452)**

+Additionally, you may want to purchase some nuts and washers in order to mount the transformers to the chassis.

 ### Build Process
 For my build I followed John Calhoun's FireFly PCB Assembly Guide, which is overall a very useful document.
-However, I did run into a few snags while following his document, which I'd like to mention.
+However, I did run into a few snags, which I'd like to mention.

 #### Hammond 269EX Power Transformer